 As part of our investigation, we will ask three key questions:

 - Did someone have a duty of care to you at the time of the accident?
 A “duty of care” is the other party’s legal responsibility to keep you safe.
 For example, premises owners bear a duty of care to visitors to keep them safe and warn them about any potential hazards on their property.

 At The Fernandez Firm Accident Injury Attorneys, we take a close look at everyone involved in each client’s accident and investigate any situations that may have contributed to your injuries.
-Often, we can identify more than one party who may have contributed to an accident, which can increase the compensation our client ultimately receives.
+Often, we can identify more than one party who may have contributed to an accident, possibly increasing the compensation our client ultimately receives.

-Whether you visited Lakeland Regional Health Medical Center or had medical needs that required you to go outside Lakeland for treatment, you may have large medical bills related to your injuries.
-Many patients wonder how they will ever come up with the funds they need to pay those medical bills, especially if they have ongoing medical costs for catastrophic injuries like a
+Whether you visited Lakeland Regional Health Medical Center or had medical needs that required you to go outside Lakeland for treatment, you may have large medical expenses related to your injuries.
+Many patients wonder how they will ever come up with the funds they need to pay for these, especially if they have ongoing medical costs for catastrophic injuries like a traumatic brain injury.